 That’s the Michael Jordan effect for you.
-Barkley is one of many all-time greats that MJ denied winning the title.
-The only one who got his during the years of the Bulls dynasty was Hakeem, and even that happened during Jordan’s retirement.
+Barkley is one of many all-time greats that Jordan denied winning the title.
+The only one who got his ring during the years of the Bulls dynasty was Hakeem, and even that happened during Jordan’s retirement.
 Keep that in mind if you’re judging Charles.

 But that’s not why I’m writing this.
 It’s because of a single playoff game that the Suns played on their path to the cross-conference matchup vs. Chicago.
 I’m talking about game 7 of the WCF against the Seattle SuperSonics when something happened.
 Something unusual, to say the least.

 The Suns won the game 123-110, with Charles Barkley dropping a monster double-double of 44 and 24.
 Barkley went to the line 22 times and converted 19 of his FTAs.
 He had a great second fiddle in Kevin Johnson.
 K.J. added 22 points of his own, with 14 points coming from the charity stripe.
 You see where I’m going with it?
 You don’t?
 Let me clarify.

 The Suns as a team went to the line whopping 64 times!
 Almost half of their points came from the free-throw line – 57 to be exact.
 Dick Bavetta was among three refs who officiated the game that night.
 It was a perfect setup for NBA conspiracy theorists to rise, as they believed the league made sure to have a Jordan-Barkley matchup in the Finals.
 I don’t know about that.
 But the Sonics’ players might feel that there’s Something to it.

 “We weren’t allowed to touch Charles.
 Every time we did, we got called for a foul.”Eddie Johnson